talismanbrandi/qqzz4l-NN/README.md

 Sample shell scripts for the background job submission can be found in the `scripts/batch_scripts` folder with the name `model_X.sh`

-## Loading the model from a checkpoint
+### Loading the model from a checkpoint for training
 If the training terminates after running for some number of epochs or if the batch job has passed the time-limit, we can resume the training from the last saved checkpoint.

 To do so, set the `"checkpoint_path"` argument of the config json to the model uuid of the previously trained model.
 Before that, ensure the checkpoints directory contains an entry by the name of the previous model.

+## Instructions for automatic hyperparameter tuning (live)
+1. Navigate to `/scripts` folder.
+1. Activate the conda environment.
+1. Ensure that the dataset path is updated in the `autotune-torch-NN.py` file before training.
+1. Adjust the range of the parameters to be tuned as necessary.
+1. Use the command `python autotune-torch-NN.py` to start the tuning process.

+## Instructions for automatic hyperparameter tuning (background / batch script)
+1. Navigate to `/scripts` folder.
+1. Activate the conda environment.
+1. Ensure that the dataset path is updated in the `autotune-torch-NN.py` file before training.
+1. Adjust the range of the parameters to be tuned as necessary.
+1. Navigate to the `batch_scripts` folder inside `scripts`.
+1. Ensure the shell script to run the batch job is present inside the `batch_scripts` folder.
+1. Navigate back to the `/scripts` folder.
+1. Use the command `sbatch batch_scripts/model_tune.sh` where `model_tune.sh` is the shell script to run the batch job.

+Example shell script for the background job submission can be found in the `scripts/batch_scripts` folder with the name `model_tune.sh`

 ## Visualizations

-The visualizations can be checked after the model has been trained.
+The visualizations for the training and testing can be checked after the model has finished the training process.
 The notebook to run visualizations is present in `notebooks` folder.
 - The code to make the plots is present in the `plots-new.ipynb` notebook.
 - To draw plots for a trained model, navigate to the `models` directory corresponding to a particular model.
 - Locate the test-results file for the model and copy its path.
 The path should be relative to the notebook's location.
 - Paste the path in one of the sections of the notebook that loads the dataframe.
 - Execute the rest of the histogram plotting cells to obtain the visualizations.

+Similarly, the visualizations for the hyperparameter tuning can be checked by accessing the notebook `hyperparameter_tuning_results.ipynb`.
+The default path for the `study` object has already been set in the notebook, however, this can be changed as per convenience.